ChQf/ChQf.github.io/_pages/about.md

 ---

 ## News
+* Mar.
+2025, Submission: a paper (first-author) was submitted to *IEEE Transactions on Smart Grid*.
-* Jan.
+* Mar.
 2025, Submission: a paper (corresponding author) was submitted to *IEEE Transactions on Industrial Informatics*.
+* Feb.
+2025, Submission: a paper (corresponding author) was submitted to *Expert Systems with Applications*.
 * Nov.
 2024, Acceptance: a paper (first-author) was accepted by *IEEE Transactions on Power Systems*.
 * Aug.
 2024, Acceptance: a paper (co-author) was accepted by *IEEE Transactions on Smart Grid*.
 * Aug.
 2024, I joined National University of Singapore as a visiting Ph.D. student, supervised by Prof. Dipti Srinivasan.
 * Jun.
 2024, Acceptance: a paper (corresponding author) was accepted by *IEEE Transactions on Power Systems*.
 * Jun.
 2024, Acceptance: a paper (first-author) was accepted by *IEEE Transactions on Power Systems*.
-* May 2024, Submission: a paper (co-author) was submitted to *IEEE Transactions on Power Systems*.
 * Dec.
 2023, Acceptance: a paper (first-author) was accepted by *IEEE Transactions on Power Systems*.
 * Oct.
 2023, Acceptance: a review paper (first-author) was accepted by *Journal of Modern Power Systems and Clean Energy*.
 * Jul.
 2023, Acceptance: a paper (co-author) was accepted by *IEEE Transactions on Power Systems*.